 (3) As described in section 4 above, we process personal information to understand and improve your experience with our Services and to serve you advertisements on non-Veriff properties.
 Some of these activities may be considered “sales” or “sharing” of your personal information or “targeted advertising” under the law that applies to you.
 By using Cookies we may “share” or “sell” your personal information for analytics and advertising benefits.
 In the preceding 12 months, we have shared and sold the following categories of personal information to the following categories of third parties:

-(4) Our “sale,” “sharing” and “targeted advertising” activities do not apply to personal information that we collect in the course of providing identity verification services to our Clients.
-Rather, we “sell” or “share” information relating to (1) individual visitors browsing our website and (2) the business contact information of our Client Representatives for purposes such as serving advertisements to those audiences on non-Veriff properties.
+(4) Our “sale,” “sharing” and “targeted advertising” activities do not apply to personal information that we collect in the course of providing identity verification services to our Customers.
+Rather, we “sell” or “share” information relating to (1) individual visitors browsing our website and (2) the business contact information of our Customer Representatives for purposes such as serving advertisements to those audiences on non-Veriff properties.
 Moreover, Veriff does not knowingly sell or share personal information about consumers under the age of 16

 (5) We do not use sensitive personal information for any purpose other than to perform the Services or to improve, upgrade, or enhance the Services.